mdlincoln/mdlincoln.github.io/_posts/2016-07-13-dh2016-measuring-genre-diversity-in-seventeenth-century-dutch-painting-and-printmaking.md

 <script async class="speakerdeck-embed" data-slide="2" data-id="362cd4ad6f23413e8aed242e8ae3b131" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

 Many of us here are likely familiar with the challenges of systems for describing artworks – while some institution use a controlled vocabulary like Getty Art & Architecture Thesaurus or ICONCLASS, you more often find a home-grown vocabulary used only by that particular collection database or catalog raisonnée.
-I will NOT be addressing the problem of reconciling these vocabularies today.
+I will _not_ be addressing the problem of reconciling these vocabularies today.
-Instead, I want to demonstrate how we can use these heterogeneous structured descriptions, IN SPITE of their conflicts, in order to address some real art historical questions.
+Instead, I want to demonstrate how we can use these heterogeneous structured descriptions, _in spite_ of their conflicts, in order to address some real art historical questions.
 I'll be talking about two projects, first from my research on prints, and then concluding with a preview of a work in progress that deals with some similar issues.

 <script async class="speakerdeck-embed" data-slide="3" data-id="362cd4ad6f23413e8aed242e8ae3b131" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>